windows93dotnet/sys42/README.md

 We're not proud to re-invent HTML markup, but JavaScript is not DX friendly for making HTML elements.

-And in the context of a fantasy OS like windows 93, that type of declaration could be safer if 3rd party apps can't execute JavaScript without user permission (because app can be made using JSON, not JavaScript functions or HTML with XSS).
+And in the context of a Fantasy OS like windows93, that type of declaration could be safer if 3rd party apps can't execute JavaScript without user permission (because app can be made using JSON, not JavaScript functions or HTML with XSS).

 [...]